Jelly-RDF/jelly-rdf.github.io/docs/jvm/index.md

 This collection of libraries aims to provide the full stack of utilities for fast and scalable RDF streaming with the [Jelly protocol](../specification/index.md).

-!!! tip "Getting started"
+!!! tip "Getting started with plugins – no code required"

-    See the **[Getting started guide](getting-started.md)** for a quick introduction to the Jelly JVM implementation.
+    See the **[Getting started guide](getting-started-plugins.md)** for a quick way to use Jelly with your Apache Jena or RDF4J application without writing any code.

+!!! tip "Getting started for developers"

+    If you want to use the full feature set of Jelly JVM in your code, see the **[Getting started guide](getting-started-devs.md)** for developers.

 ## Library modules